ara-foundation/web/README.md

 If the terminology is specific, write the definitions in my own words for eli5.

-More creative freedom in the software,
-But also, more accessible technical know-hows common man.

-Main goal: Collaborate with the help of others, or with the resources of others.

 Ara Web's goal is to decentralize software ownership.
-It's a collaboration tool that exposes its own source code to the user.
+It's a project management tool that exposes itself to the user.

 But instead of manual source code management,
 Ara Provides various AI assistants to boost the efficiency of your project development.

+As a backend, Ara could connect to the blockchain, where it stores all the code changes, code data.
+We also want to create specific blockchain on our roadmap that will include a hyperpayment protocol.
-Projects made in Ara, as well as website customizations are then stored on the blockchain as interlinked graph data.
-Whenever, you charge for the software, Ara Blockchain distributes the funds to all contributors.
+This allows a fee distribution across all packages and changes made by users on your project.
+This blockchain distributes the funds to all contributors.
 Which means, building a thriving open source economy on a global scale

 To run the sample server that will us atomic data: